 When an emergency occurs, the responsible party is required to take all reasonable measures to contain and stop the release and notify authorities for which they are regulated.
 In line with the polluter pays principle, the responsible party is required to assume all costs related to response and recovery of the affected environment.
-The lead agency with primary jurisdiction for the spill oversees and monitors response and recovery efforts by the responsible party and further, may request that Environment Canada provide scientific and technical advice to inform response actions that will reduce the environmental impact of the spill.
-Additionally, Environment Canada has legislative responsibility to address pollution incidents that impact federally managed resources such as fish and wildlife under the Fisheries Act and the Migratory Birds Convention Act, as well as hazardous substances regulated by the Environmental Emergency Regulations.
-Environment Canada may issue directions under its legislative mandate if the environment is not being adequately protected and, when warranted take over the lead agency role.
+The lead agency with primary jurisdiction for the spill oversees and monitors response and recovery efforts by the responsible party and further, may request that Environment and Climate Change Canada provide scientific and technical advice to inform response actions that will reduce the environmental impact of the spill.
+Additionally, Environment and Climate Change Canada has legislative responsibility to address pollution incidents that impact federally managed resources such as fish and wildlife under the Fisheries Act and the Migratory Birds Convention Act, as well as hazardous substances regulated by the Environmental Emergency Regulations.
+Environment and Climate Change Canada may issue directions under its legislative mandate if the environment is not being adequately protected and, when warranted take over the lead agency role.

 The NEEC responds to spills by assessing the impact and damage to the environment resulting from an environmental emergency and supporting, recommending or directing actions to reduce the consequences on the environment and human life or health.

-Environment Canada's expertise in the areas of environmental emergencies science and meteorological forecasting play a key role in delivery of the program domestically and internationally.
+Environment and Climate Change Canada's expertise in the areas of environmental emergencies science and meteorological forecasting play a key role in delivery of the program domestically and internationally.
 NEEC, backed by scientific support and expertise from Emergencies Science and Technology Section, the Meteorological Service of Canada and the Canadian Wildlife Service, provides advice and support on: